On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Comparison with floating-point arithmetic

-In general, $\csr$ performs similarly in both floating-point and fixed-point arithmetic; $\srh$ and signed-$\srh$ have a better effect than $\csr$ on both floating-point and fixed-point arithmetic.
+In general, $\csr$ performs similarly in both floating-point and fixed-point arithmetic. $\srh$ and signed-$\srh$ have a better effect than $\csr$ on both floating-point and fixed-point arithmetic.
 Thanks to the non-uniform distributed number representation in floating-point arithmetic, the rounding bias caused by $\srh$ and signed-$\srh$ is also non-uniform, which results in a faster convergence than that of GD in exact arithmetic.
 For fixed-point arithmetic, the rounding bias caused by $\srh$ is also uniform as its number distribution, which may have a less obvious advantage in accelerating GD than in floating-point arithmetic.
-Though, floating-point number representation has a wider number representation owing to the non-uniform distributed number representation, many practical low-cost embedded microprocessors and microcontrollers (e.g., FPGA designs) are limited to finite-precision signal processing using fixed-point arithmetic due to the cost and complexity of floating point hardware.
-In both number arithmetic, $\srh$ outperforms $\csr$ in implementing GD.
+Despite the fact that floating-point number representation has a wider number representation owing to the non-uniform distributed number representation, many practical low-cost embedded microprocessors and microcontrollers (e.g., FPGA designs) are limited to finite-precision signal processing using fixed-point arithmetic due to the cost and complexity of floating-point hardware.
+In both number representations, the implementation of GD using $\srh$ shows better performance compared to $\csr$.